Risk factors for fractures

 AGE, GENDER, and RACE are important risk factors for osteoporotic fractures.
 Men and women who have the same bone density have about the same risk of a fracture, but overall women have more fractures because they have lower bone density.
 Persons of African ancestry have better bone density than other races; furthermore, at the same bone density they have about 30% fewer fractures (Cauley).
 Asians have fewer fractures than Caucasians even though their bone density is lower.

-list of risk factors with risks This chart shows the risk ratio for several important factors that are going to be included in a WHO model of fracture risk prediction (Kanis) based on 9 cohorts including 46,000 men and women.
-These factors are chosen because they are significantly associated with fractures, are easy to assess, and are common enough to be important on a world-wide epidemiological basis.
-If you know the "general" fracture risk for a person (based on gender, age, and country) you multiply that times the risk ratio shown in the table to predict the fracture risk. logo for more The risk ratios with BMD show the risks that are independent of bone density.
+list of risk factors with risks This chart shows the risk ratio for several important factors that are included in a WHO model of fracture risk prediction (Kanis) based on 9 cohorts including 46,000 men and women.
+These factors are chosen because they are significantly associated with fractures, are easy to assess, and are common enough to be important on a world-wide epidemiological basis. logo for more The risk ratios with BMD show the risks that are independent of bone density.
 For example, in addition to worsening the bone density, these factors can cause more falls or affect the quality of the bone.
 See the information on the pages about smoking, steroids, nutrition, and more details about other epidemiological risk factors.

 Fractures predict fractures